SixStringsCoder/Shelfio/docs/to-do-list.md

 **TO DO LIST**

-2. look into embed code and how to create white page duplicate of a Collection.
+1. Make access to users to an Edit Webpage (i.e. the Collectible view) while logged in

-3. Make access to users to an Edit Area while logged in
+2. Add placeholders to Link Model for URL fields

-4. Add placeholders to Link Model for URL fields
+4. Edit Contact page (Model connected to User Account?)

-5. Add a User Logout link
+5. Deployment (do soon)